chuangmaster/CORS_SandBox/README.md

-# CORS_SandBox
+# .NET Web api CORS SandBox
-.NET Web api CORS package sandbox
+This is a .NET Web api CORS package sandbox